andres20980/kasten-docs/docs/operating.md

   The following flags can be used to configure the command:

 - --ca-cert-configmap-name .
 The name of the Kubernetes ConfigMap that contains all certificates required for Veeam Kasten.
 If no name is provided, the default name custom-ca-bundle-store will be used.
 If the ConfigMap with the used name does not exist, the command will generate a new ConfigMap.
 If the ConfigMap with the used name exists, the command will merge newly extracted certificates with the existing certificates in the ConfigMap without creating duplicates.
+- --ca-cert-configmap-key .
+The key of the Kubernetes ConfigMap that contains certificates required for Veeam Kasten.
+If no key is provided, the default key custom-ca-bundle.pem will be used.
 - --k10-namespace or -n .
 The Kubernetes namespace where Veeam Kasten is expected to be installed.
 The default value is kasten-io .
 - --release-name .
 The K10 Release Name.
 The default value is k10 .